aeslaughter/moose/docs/content/utilities/documentation/moose_markdown/extensions/global.md

 The global extension provides a global list of reference links that are added to each markdown page, to allow for commonly used links to be quickly and uniformly applied.
-The link definitions are simply defined in the extension configuration [YAML] file, which within MOOSE points to another [YAML] file (global.yml), which is shown below.
+The link definitions are simply defined in the extension configuration [YAML] file, which within MOOSE points to another [YAML] file (global.yml), which is shown in \ref{global-yml}

-!listing docs/globals.yml style=max-height:500px;overflow-y:scroll
+!listing docs/globals.yml id=global-yml caption=List of global markdown reference links. style=max-height:500px;overflow-y:scroll

 !extension GlobalExtension